Projects

 DFF and its partner European Digital Rights (EDRi) are in the initial phases of a new initiative to begin a decolonising process for the digital rights field.

-DFF is launching a new initiative to support the work of racial, social and economic justice organisations in the digital context.
+DFF launched this initiative to support the work of racial, social and economic justice organisations in the digital context.

 Through our project on Tech Community Engagement, we seek to take a careful and intentional approach to bridging gaps between litigators, technologists and activists.
 This is with a view to building an interdisciplinary community that can work collectively on strategic digital rights litigation.